 Know your workers’ compensation rights and responsibilities after a workplace injury or occupational illness

-In nearly all cases, an employee who is injured on the job in Georgia — or one who suffered a disability or disease related to their job — should be eligible to receive some level of benefits through the Georgia workers’ compensation system.
+In nearly all cases, an employee who is injured on the job in Georgia—or one who suffers a disability or disease related to their job—should be eligible to receive some level of benefits through the Georgia workers’ compensation system.
 These benefits can include reimbursement for medical treatment, rehabilitation support, lost wages and supplemental income if you suffer an injury or fall ill as a result of a work-related accident.
 In the case of death, a person’s dependents may also be eligible to claim certain benefits.

 While fault is typically not a factor in receiving Georgia workers’ comp benefits, you must demonstrate a certain level of responsibility by following a number of steps after an injury or illness is discovered.

-If you were hurt on the job and believe you are entitled to workers’ compensation benefits in the Atlanta, Georgia area, contact the law firm of Gerber & Holder Workers’ Compensation Attorneys today for your free consultation.
-In addition, you can take these simple steps to protect your case:
+If you were hurt on the job due to various factors including lack of training, inadequate safety measures, or faulty equipment, and believe you’re entitled to workers’ compensation benefits in the Atlanta, Georgia area, contact the law firm of Gerber & Holder Workers’ Compensation Attorneys today for your free consultation.
+In addition, you can take these simple steps to protect your case.

 1. Report the injury